itsteddyyo/strategy-pack/documentation/CONFIGURATION.md

         - in (needs value to be set!)
         - greater_than (needs value to be set!)
         - lower_than (needs value to be set!)
-        - is_numeric (does not need value. but needs key when attribute-type is used!)
+        - is_numeric (does not need value. when type: attribute you need to specifiy key!)
-        - is_null (does not need value. but needs key when attribute-type is used!)</td>
+        - is_null (does not need value. when type: attribute you need to specifiy key!)</td>
       <td>enum</td>
       <td>no (default is equal)</td>
       <td>